Our most popular single-coffee gift! The Golden Bean USA award-winning coffee grown and specially processed for us.

 Our flagship Costa Rica Tarrazu "Nectar" coffee in signature Harlequin Roast looks gorgeous in glass, and the special Mason jar lid acts like a one-way valve--packing the coffee in a Mason jar while the beans are still warm from roasting forces all oxygen out of the jar so the coffee stays at optimal freshness.
 A truly stunning coffee in a beautiful and totally functional package.

-Sturdy, durable Mason jar packed with 12 oz Harlequin Nectar whole bean coffee.
+Sturdy, durable Mason jar packed with 8 oz or 12 oz Harlequin Nectar whole bean coffee.
 See below for more details about the packaging and the coffee.

 This is no mere gimmick: it's a true innovation in coffee packaging.

 Mason jars are made with thick, tough glass and have a two-part lid that allows internal pressures to escape through the lid; that's what makes them work for canning.
 It also makes them ideal for freshly roasted coffee.
 Here's why:

 Immediately after roasting, coffee gives off a significant amount of carbon dioxide as a result of the roasting process.
 We pack the fresh beans into the jar while still warm and put the lids on "fingertip tight" as though we were canning, so the gas can expand and escape.
 The constant outgassing pushes all the oxygen out of the jar.
 The next day, when the coffee's outgassing has slowed and the jar is 100% oxygen-free, we tighten the lid to lock the freshness inside.
 The Mason jar lid thus acts like a one-way valve, as the internal pressure prevents any oxygen from coming in.
 When you open the jar, you'll hear a hiss as the pressure inside the jar is released, almost like opening a soda.

 Keeping the coffee under pressure protects that just-roasted essence, which would otherwise be lost during its final outgassing.
 Plus, we all know everything tastes better in glass!